 We are a specialty finance company that lends to and invests in development-stage companies in the technology, life science, healthcare information and services and cleantech industries, which we refer to as our "Target Industries."
 Our investment objective is to maximize our investment portfolio's total return by generating current income from the debt investments we make and capital appreciation from the warrants we receive when making such debt investments.
-We are focused on making secured debt investments, which we refer to as "Venture Loans," to venture capital backed companies in our Target Industries, which we refer to as "Venture Lending."
-We also selectively lend to publicly traded companies in our Target Industries.
+We are focused on making secured debt investments, which we refer to collectively as "Venture Loans," to venture capital backed companies in our Target Industries, which we refer to as "Venture Lending."
+We also selectively provide Venture Loans to publicly traded companies in our Target Industries.
+Our debt investments are typically secured by first liens or first liens behind a revolving line of credit, or Senior Term Loans.
+As of June 30, 2016, 97.7%, or \$221.7 million, of our debt investment portfolio at fair value consisted of Senior Term Loans.
 Venture Lending is typically characterized by (1) the making of a secured debt investment after a venture capital or equity investment in the portfolio company has been made, which investment provides a source of cash to fund the portfolio company's debt service obligations under the Venture Loan, (2) the senior priority of the Venture Loan which requires repayment of the Venture Loan prior to the equity investors realizing a return on their capital, (3) the relatively rapid amortization of the Venture Loan and (4) the lender's receipt of warrants or other success fees with the making of the Venture Loan.

 We are an externally managed, closed-end, non-diversified management investment company that has elected to be regulated as a BDC under the Investment Company Act of 1940, as amended, or the 1940 Act.
 In addition, for U.S. federal income tax purposes, we have elected to be treated as a RIC under Subchapter M of the Internal Revenue Code of 1986, as amended, or the Code.
 As a BDC, we are required to comply with regulatory requirements, including limitations on our use of debt.
 We are permitted to, and expect to, finance our investments through borrowings.
 However, as a BDC, we are only generally allowed to borrow amounts such that our asset coverage, as defined in the 1940 Act, equals at least 200% after such borrowing.
 The amount of leverage that we employ depends on our assessment of market conditions and other factors at the time of any proposed borrowing.
-As a RIC, we generally do not have to pay corporate-level federal income taxes on our investment company taxable income and net capital gain that we distribute to our stockholders as long as we meet certain source-of-income, distribution, asset diversification and other requirements.
+As a RIC, we generally do not have to pay corporate-level federal income taxes on our investment company taxable income and our net capital gain that we distribute to our stockholders as long as we meet certain source-of-income, distribution, asset diversification and other requirements.